-The primary symptom of retinal artery occlusion is a sudden, painless, persistent, substantial loss of vision in one eye.
+The usual symptom of retinal artery occlusion is a sudden, painless, persistent, substantial loss of vision in one eye.
 In about 10% of those affected, this loss of vision is preceded by one or more episodes of a condition called amaurosis fugax.
 Amaurosis fugax is a temporary episode of decreased vision, usually lasting no more than 10 to 15 minutes, that is sometimes described as "closing a curtain" on one eye.

 Although retinal vein occlusion also causes painless loss of vision, this vision loss sometimes develops gradually over several days or weeks rather than suddenly.
 Also, depending on the extent of retinal damage, some people have only minimal blurring of vision, while others have more substantial vision loss.

 After reviewing your symptoms, the doctor will ask questions about your medical history, especially any history of high blood pressure, heart disease, diabetes, glaucoma, eye trauma or amaurosis fugax.
 Next, your doctor will do a thorough eye examination, including tests of your visual acuity (how well you can see) and peripheral vision.
 Your doctor will use special eyedrops to dilate (open wide) your pupils to examine the inside of your eye, including the retina.

 In some people, especially those who are elderly, retinal artery occlusion may be caused by temporal arteritis, a form of blood vessel inflammation, rather than to a thrombus or embolus.
-Special blood tests called erythrocyte sedimentation rate and C reactive protein to help make this diagnosis but an ultrasound or biopsy may be recommended to confirm the diagnosis.
+Doctors order blood tests such as erythrocyte sedimentation rate and C reactive protein to help make this diagnosis but an ultrasound or biopsy may be recommended to confirm the diagnosis.